24-Year-Old Defenseman – Columbus Blue Jackets

 David Savard Contract Information:

-Signed a one-year, two-way contract with the Blue Jackets in July of 2013.
+Signed a two-year, $2.6 million contract with the Blue Jackets in July of 2014.

 To instantly reveal our fantasy analysis of every player – including David Savard – simply subscribe now.